Hemsagar24/nuakhai/README.md

 ## 📄 License

-This project is created for the Agharia community in Bangalore.
+This project is created for the Aghria community in Bangalore.
 Feel free to use and modify for similar community events.

 ## 🆘 Support